Experience Manager Developer Tools for Eclipse is an Eclipse plugin based on the Eclipse plugin for Apache Sling released under the Apache License 2.

 Once done, you should have your package running on your instance, and on save, any change automatically gets synchronized to the instance.

-If you wish to re-build a package out of your project, right-click on the
+If you want to re-build a package out of your project, right-click the

-You now have a target folder that has been created with your package inside (called for example,
+You now have a target folder created with your package inside (called, for example

 To resolve invalid dependencies and project definition proceed as follows: